VityaSchel/lufin/CONTRIBUTING.md

+# Contributing to lufin

+Thank you for taking time to learn how you can contribute to lufin.

+Generally all PRs are welcome and are reviewed manually.
+No AI-written code is allowed.
+AI assistance (such as code autocompletion) is allowed to some extent.

+## Translation

-# How to contribute support for your language or fix translation
+Learn how to contribute support for your language or fix translation.

 This project only localizes frontend, backend part is completely in English.
 For frontend we use experimental [ParaglideJS](https://inlang.com/m/gerre34r/library-inlang-paraglideJs) library, so I recommended reading the Basics page to get started.
 You might also want to install Sherlock VSCode extension.
 To get started with a PR, fork this repository, clone locally and run `bun install` in frontend‘s repository.